Alternative Speaker Designs

 Both of these designs are becoming more popular with audio enthusiasts, but traditional dynamic drivers are still the most prevalent technology, far and away.
 You'll find them everywhere you go -- not only in stereo setups, but in alarm clocks, public address systems, televisions, computers, headphones and tons of other devices.
 It's amazing how such a simple concept has revolutionized the modern world!

-For more information on speakers and related topics, check out the links below.
+For more information on speakers and related topics, check out the links that follow.

 Related HowStuffWorks Articles